 Junior Solar Sprint (JSS)

-Participants (one team of two to four [2–4] per chapter) apply STEM concepts, creativity, teamwork, and problem-solving skills as they design, construct, and race a solar-powered model car.
+Participants apply STEM concepts, creativity, teamwork, and problem-solving skills to design, construct, and race a solar-powered model car.
 Documentation of the process is required.
 Learn more about JSS, then register on Cvent to begin the JSS journey.